dappforce/subsocial-docs/docs/faq/Overview.md

 - Русский (Russian): https://t.me/SubsocialRussian
 - Vietnamese: https://t.me/SubsocialVietnam
 - Türkçe (Turkish): https://t.me/SubsocialTurkish

-## Do you have an announcement channel?

-See all of our important links [here](https://subsocial.network/links).

 ## Is there any documentation about agreements, privacy or legal status?